 Hamid I. Akbarali, Ph.D.

-Gladys and Harvey Haag Professor, Vice Chair and Director, Graduate Education and Postdoctoral Training Director, VCU Initiative for Maximizing Student Development
+Harvey and Gladys Haag Professor, Vice Chair, Director, VCU Initiative for Maximizing Student Development

 Phone: (804) 828-9688

 Richmond, Virginia 23298-0524

 - PhD (Pharmacology): Memorial University of Newfoundland, St. John’s, Canada, 1988

 - Postdoc (Electrophysiology): University of Calgary, Canada, 1989-92

 - Assistant Professor: Harvard Medical School, 1993-00

 The overall goal of our research is to understand the functional integration of the smooth muscle, enteric nervous system, and extrinsic sensory neurons in gastrointestinal function in health and disease.
 Our current research includes:

 - The role of the gastrointestinal microbiome in opioid tolerance and hyperalgesia